Your Babcock application form: answering 'Why Babcock?' and 'What attracts you to this role?'

 Investigate the different sectors Babcock works in, some of its recent and biggest projects (eg the aircraft carriers HMS Queen Elizabeth and HMS Prince of Wales), its business strategy and its clients – both relevant industries (eg energy and defence) and specific clients (eg EDF Energy and the Ministry of Defence).

 Babcock's employer hub and its graduate website are both good places to start.
-Look at the ‘a career at Babcock’ and ‘about Babcock’ sections in particular.
+Look at the ‘a career at Babcock’ section in particular.
 Don’t forget to browse its corporate website too; the more research you do, the stronger your reasons for wanting to work at Babcock will be.

-Refer to the job description and look at Babcock’s graduate profiles on its website for clues about what the role involves.
+Refer to the job description and watch Babcock’s graduate videos on its website for clues about what the role involves.
 You could look at the tasks you might be given, the projects you might be involved in and the nature of your work – will you be office based or will you spend a lot of time at client sites in different locations?

-Babcock’s website states that it is a ‘global engineering services organisation' and describes itself as 'a partner that can be trusted to deliver'.
+Babcock’s website states that it is a ‘global engineering services organisation' and describes itself as 'a trusted partner who understands the critical role that our customers' assets and infrastructure play in delivering their business'.
 This implies a close working relationship with clients; is this something you would enjoy and do you have any experience of customer service?

-- If your chosen role is very obvious given your degree (eg you’re a civil engineering graduate applying for the civil engineering graduate scheme), what is it that drew you to the civil engineering scheme at Babcock over other civil engineering schemes?
+- If your chosen role is very obvious given your degree (eg you’re a civil engineering graduate applying for the civil and structural engineering graduate scheme), what is it that drew you to the civil and structural engineering scheme at Babcock over other civil engineering schemes?

-- If you’re applying to one of the business management programmes, it would also be a good idea to think about why you’re applying for a commercial role in the engineering industry rather than, say, a bank.
+- If you’re applying to one of the business management or project management programmes, it would also be a good idea to think about why you’re applying for a commercial role in the engineering industry rather than, say, a bank.

 The business area you’ve applied to